-Regulatory Agency: Florida Department of Agriculture and Consumer Services (state health rules); county animal services (local permits)
+Regulatory Agency: Florida Department of Business and Professional Regulation (DBPR) and Florida Department of Agriculture and Consumer Services (FDACS)

 Who Needs a License in Florida?